 I was an adult when magical little dates that are often incorrectly called “expiration” dates began appearing on food.
-I’m shocked that people use these dates to determine food isn’t good and then toss the food.
+I’m shocked that people use these dates to determine whether food is good or not and toss food because it’s gone past a date!
+I’m even more shocked to hear that some people toss food when it’s nearing a date!
 It amounts to a huge amount of waste, and forgive me for saying so, because of ignorance.

 I use the term ignorance not as an insult, but by definition: “the state or fact of being ignorant: lack of knowledge, education, or awareness.”
 Believe me, ignorance is NOT bliss!
 Ignorance is expensive, wasteful and extravagant.

 If I come across as seeming harsh in this post, it’s because I’m not a big guy professional food blogger that’s afraid of telling it like it is.
 I really want to get some of these points across in plain speak and won’t be mincing words.
 At the same time, I’m guessing that most people who think this is harsh will be those that haven’t educated themselves about all the different dates on food, what they mean, how food goes bad and what the danger is.
 A lack of understanding of food safety is a dangerous thing!

 How important is Food Safety?
 Let’s put it in perspective.
 And this might make you wonder “Where’s the public outcry?”

 - This 2014 study from the National Consortium for the Study of Terrorism found that since 1995, there have been tragically 3503 American deaths both in the United States and outside of it due to terror attacks.
 That’s including the 2,977 victims of 9/11.

 - The Center for Disease Control estimates about 3,000 food-related deaths per year, with another 128,000 hospitalizations annually.
 Too often this doesn’t even reach our awareness other than a newspaper post here or there or the occasional food safety recall that rotates on Facebook or Twitter.